This post is sponsored by BestFoodFacts.org, all opinions are my own.

 - 1/8 tsp salt

-- pinch of dillweed
+- pinch dillweed

 - fresh ground pepper to taste

 - Assemble dressing by putting all dressing ingredients in blender, and blending 10 seconds, or just mix by hand.
+Set aside.

-- Chop kale, and coat with dressing.
+- Wash and dry kale, remove the ribs, then chop kale, and coat with dressing.

 - Refrigerate 15 minutes